 Urban Institute National Data Repository

-Any public use of these data files, or works from the data files, must be attributed as explained below.
+These Urban Institute National Data Repository data files and the procedures for constructing them were initially developed by the Urban Institute to support DataPlace; any public use of the data files, or works from the data files, must be attributed as explained on the data download pages.
 By using these files, you acknowledge that the Urban Institute is not liable for their use and you agree to the terms of the license described in the ODbL 1.0 license.

 National Data Files